 Best traffic sources for Sweepstakes from the Natifico side

 Well, to be honest, it is not the format but the approach and pre-lander that matter.
 At the moment push traffic, Google and Facebook are working very well.
 If there is a friendly design on the “article” or a new “Wheel of Fortune” then the output will be enormous, regardless of the format being used.

-Best GEOs for running Sweepstakes in 2020
+Best GEOs for running Sweepstakes

 The thing is that some countries are easier to get money from users.
 CC submit offers work really well in Tier 1 countries, especially nice performance show countries with good billing rates such as Nordics, France, and Baltic countries.